Gastrinoma

 What are the signs and symptoms of gastrinomas?

-Ulcers of the stomach and small intestine are not uncommon in the general population, however only a very small number of these ulcers occur due to the presence of a gastrinoma, (approximately 0.1% ( 1 in 1000) of patients who have ulcers in these locations).
-The diagnosis of gastrinoma may be suspected in patients with stomach or small intestinal ulcers if they:
+Ulcers of the stomach and small intestine are not uncommon in the general population, however only a very small number of these ulcers occur due to the presence of a gastrinoma, (approximately 0.1% (1 in 1000) of patients who have ulcers in these locations).
+Some symptoms may increase suspicion of a Gastrinoma.

-• are resistant to treatment
+• Are resistant to treatment

-• have recurrent ulcers
+• Have recurrent ulcers

-• have associated complications such as intestinal perforation and bleeding
+• Have associated complications such as intestinal perforation and bleeding

-• have other features of MEN1 syndrome eg. elevated calcium levels
+• Have other features of MEN1 syndrome e.g. elevated calcium levels

-• have a family history of MEN1 syndrome
+• Have a family history of MEN1 syndrome

 How common are gastrinomas?

 Gastrinomas are rare; they have an incidence of 0.5–3 new cases per million of the population per year.
-They are slightly more common in men compared with women (1.5 : 1).
+They are slightly more common in men compared with women (1.5:1).

-Most sporadic gastrinomas are diagnosed in people aged between 50 to 60 years.
 Gastrinoma tumours arising as part of the genetic condition multiple endocrine neoplasia type 1 are usually diagnosed at a younger age (20’s to 30’s).

 How are gastrinomas diagnosed?

-Gastrin measurement
+Gastrin measurement:

 The diagnosis of a gastrinoma is based on confirming that there is a high level of gastrin in the blood when the person is fasting.
 However, proton pump inhibitors (PPI) such as omeprazole or lansoprazole, a treatment for indigestion can interfere with the results.
 This can cause diagnostic difficulties and PPI medication is often stopped temporarily before the gastrin blood test is taken, when it is safe to do so.

-Secretin test
+Secretin test:

 In cases where the measurement of gastrin while fasting is inconclusive a secretin test may be carried out.
 Secretin is a hormone produced by the small intestine, which stimulates pancreatic and small intestinal secretions, in this case it will cause a gastrinoma to release more gastrin.
 The test requires an injection of secretin into the blood, if this causes a rise in gastrin levels, along with evidence of increased acid production in the stomach – measured during an endoscopy, this would suggest an underlying diagnosis of gastrinoma.
 This test is usually carried out in an outpatient setting.